Jacob Meyers Player Props: Astros vs. Nationals

 Jacob Meyers At The Plate

-- Meyers has nine doubles, a triple, six home runs and 16 walks while batting .246.
+- Meyers is hitting .240 with nine doubles, a triple, six home runs and 16 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.